MintyProtein/AIFactory_AnomalyDetection/README.md

 ## Solution Overview
 - Anomaly detection by self-supervised linear regression
 - The highest error value of the train data will be used as threshold
-- Test samples with higher error than threshold is labeled as anomaly
+- Test samples with higher error than threshold are labeled as anomaly

 ## File Structure